Wheat: Export shipments

 If any of the components exceed the allowable limits as defined in the table, the shipment becomes not commercially clean, and dockage is assessed using procedures for primary samples.

-Shipments, that do not meet the standards for commercial cleanliness, are referred to as not commercially clean.
+Export shipments, that do not meet the standards for commercial cleanliness, are referred to as not commercially clean.
 Such shipments are permitted only with the permission of the Canadian Grain Commission.

 For samples representing not commercially clean shipments approved by the Canadian Grain Commission for shipment from terminal elevators, dockage is reported to the nearest 0.1%.